Many new catalog issues come out around Christmas; to get the best selection of plants, order early.

-Gift plants.
-Give a present that lasts for years instead of weeks ― an azalea, Christmas cactus, kalanchoe, moth orchid ( Phalaenopsis), or a tabletop Christmas tree.
+Give a present that lasts for years instead of weeks ― an azalea, Christmas cactus, kalanchoe, moth orchid (Phalaenopsis), or a tabletop Christmas tree.

-Camellias.
-Sunset climate zones 4-9, 17: Winter camellias (mostly sasanquas and hiemalis) are in flower now.
+Winter camellias (mostly sasanquas and hiemalis) are in flower now in Sunset climate zones 4-9, 17.
 'Yuletide' (red flowers and yellow centers) is among the most beautiful and reliable.
 For something unusual, try 'Baby Bear' dwarf camellia.
 Plants are very slow-growing, reaching about 3 feet in five years.
-Order from Nuccio's Nurseries ($16 for a 1-gallon plant, plus shipping; 626/794-3383).

 Propagate evergreens.
 Start new camellia, daphne, mahonia, rhododendron, or rosemary plants from your existing shrubs.
 Peel a fingernail-size patch of bark from the bottom of a low-hanging branch, dust the wound with rooting hormone (available at garden centers), and press down until it touches the soil; secure it with a brick.
 The branch will root where it contacts the ground.
 After it's well rooted in a year or so, cut the branch free from the mother plant and transplant to another part of the garden.

-Trees and shrubs.
-Plant hardy varieties anytime.
+Plant hardy tree and shrub varieties anytime.
 Water them well after planting and top them with a mulch of well-composted manure.